felwag/photoreceptor-pattern-analysis/README.md

 This macro generates the following data tables:
 - "1_cell-types-and-edge-cells.cls": displaying detected cells, cell type identity and whether they are edge cells
-- "2_NND.csv": neareast neighbor distance for every detected cell (in pixel)
+- "2_NND.csv": nearest neighbor distance for every detected cell (in pixel)
 - "3_area.csv": size (area) for every detected cell (in pixel)
 - "4_neighbor-number.xls": number of voronoi neighbors for every cell